t-beigbeder/otvl_cabri/doc/restapi.md

 - `mtime`: modification time, either RFC3339 (eg 2020-08-13T11:56:41Z) or a unix time integer
 - `acl`: see the CLI reference for syntax

-for POST, the namespace children are provided as `child` query parameter, with the child name ending with "/" in the case of a sub-namespace.
+For POST, the namespace children are provided as `child` query parameter, with the child name ending with "/" in the case of a sub-namespace.

 Following sample helps to clarify: